RMishra3001/Simple-Calculator/README.md

+This calculator project was created by me as a learning exercise in web development using HTML, CSS, and JavaScript.

 This project is a simple yet functional calculator built with HTML, CSS, and JavaScript.
 It provides basic arithmetic operations including addition, subtraction, multiplication, and division.
 The calculator interface is designed to be user-friendly and responsive, allowing seamless use on both desktop and mobile devices.

 Features: